How To Use And Configure WordPress Widgets

 Learn how to use and configure WordPress widgets on your sidebar.
 This tutorial explains the basic concepts of using Widgets to extend the functionality of your website and provides an overview of the Widgets area.

-WordPress allows you to quickly and easily insert, remove, and reconfigure various types of content from your website’s sidebar (or header and footer sections too, depending on your theme) using widgets.
+WordPress allows you to easily insert, remove, and reconfigure various types of content on your website’s sidebar (and header and footer sections, depending on what theme you use) using widgets.

 Once you know how to use widgets, you can easily add things to your site’s sidebar area (plus headers and footers and other areas, depending on the theme you have installed) like: